 Let nursery rhymes take hold of your preschool or kindergarten class for a week this school year.
 Instead of worrying about finding activities, try the ideas we have for you below.
 They are sure to keep your students engaged and make your lesson planning a lot easier.

-Theme: Nursery Rhymes
+Nursery Rhymes in the Classroom

 Monday – “Mary Had a Little Lamb”